recurly/starsky/README.md

 # Starsky

-Starsky is a high-level, opininated node module for writing services that consume messages from RabbitMQ.
+Starsky is a high-level, opinionated node module for writing services that consume messages from RabbitMQ.
 It's modeled directly after the elegant approach taken by the Ruby library, [Hutch](https://github.com/gocardless/hutch).
 The opinions baked into the module are the same as Hutches:

   - topic exchanges
   - durable queues & exchanges